Nilhantopcu/In-Warehouse-Picking-System/README.md

 ### S-Shape Picking System Algorithm

 The S-Shape algorithm, implemented in Java, is an optimized method for order picking in a specific warehouse.
-For details, please refer to [S_Shape.java](S_Shape.java).
+For details, please refer to [heuristicmethod/S_Shape.java](heuristicmethod/S_Shape.java).

 ### Midpoint Picking System Algorithm

 The Midpoint algorithm, implemented in Java, aims to reduce travel distance by targeting the midpoint during order picking.
-For details, please refer to [MidPoint.java](MidPoint.java).
+For details, please refer to [heuristicmethod/MidPoint.java](heuristicmethod/MidPoint.java).

 ### Return Picking System Algorithm

 The Return algorithm, implemented in Java, aims to minimize travel distance by incorporating returns to a specific point during picking.
-For details, please refer to [Return.java](Return.java).
+For details, please refer to [heuristicmethod/Return.java](heuristicmethod/Return.java).

 ![image](https://github.com/Nilhantopcu/In-Warehouse-Picking-System/assets/118310685/baaae3d0-0f91-4c48-97b2-fbe6a0640790)